MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMAutoDeploymentRuleDeployment.md

 ```

 ### -VerboseLevel

 Specifies how much state detail the clients report back for deployments created by this rule.
-The acceptable values for this parameter are:

-- OnlyErrorMessages
-- OnlySuccessAndErrorMessages
-- AllMessages

 ```yaml
 Type: VerboseLevelType